Battle of Gang Toi: Hill 82, 8 November 1965

 By 18:30, more than two hours since the fighting began, darkness was approaching.
 The battalion would be unable to concentrate against the Viet Cong position until the following day, and Healy subsequently made the decision to withdraw.
 With the artillery falling as close as possible, the weight of the indirect fires provided the Australians with a degree of protection and an opportunity to extricate themselves.
 Lieutenant Ian Guild's 2 Platoon was subsequently moved into position to cover the withdrawal, and carrying their wounded the Australians successfully broke contact without suffering further losses.
 A Company initially moved to a landing zone 120 m below the ridgeline which had been cleared to allow the casualties to be evacuated, yet there were no helicopters available.
 As a result, the Australians had to look after their casualties until the following morning, and they proceeded further north to a night harbour as the area was pounded by artillery, aerial bombing and helicopter gunships.

 Healy assessed that his company had encountered a force of at least company-size.
-Later it became apparent that they had indeed contacted Company 238 which was tasked with protecting the U1 headquarters and to carry out operations in the Bien Hoa region.
+Later it became apparent that they had indeed contacted Company 238 which was tasked with protecting the U1 headquarters and to carry out operations in the Biên Hòa region.
 Throughout the day Viet Cong reconnaissance parties, perhaps including those that had been contacted intermittently, had observed the approaching Australian force on a line leading directly to the U1 headquarters.
 During the fighting the Viet Cong company commander—Nguyễn Văn Bảo—had split his force into two, allocating one platoon to fight the advancing Australians, and the other two to protect the headquarters.
 Following the Australian withdrawal Văn Bảo had also withdrawn, pre-empting the ensuing barrage, yet the U1 base remained in communist hands.